Electrify New Mexico

 3. What are your top reasons to electrify?
 Here are some examples.
 On your timeline, highlight the changes that mean the most to you.

-• If you are worried about the health impacts of NOx and other pollutants in your kitchen even when your stove is off, an induction cooktop might be your first priority, followed by replacing a gas furnace and gas water heater.
+• If you are worried about the health impacts of NOx and other pollutants in your kitchen even when your stove is off, an induction cooktop or hot plate might be your first priority, followed by replacing a gas furnace and gas water heater.

 • Are you concerned about toxic wildfire smoke coming into your house through a swamp cooler?
 You might explore replacing your swamp cooler with a heat pump for both cooling and heating.